 * micrograms

-Source: http://www.nutritionaustralia.org/national/resource/iodine-facts
+Source: nutritionaustralia.org

-Don’t forget that you may eat substantially less than 100grams of some of these foods so you need to consider just how much iodine there actually is in the food you are eating.
+Don’t forget that you may eat substantially less than 100grams of some of these foods.
+You need to consider just how much iodine there actually is in the food you are eating.

 Perhaps the most obvious, but least dangerous manifestation of iodine deficiency is goiter, a swelling of the thyroid gland which manifests as a swelling in the neck and around the larynx.
-Treating goiter with iodine during the first five years usually ensures that the thyroid does not suffer permanent damage.
+Treating goiter with iodine during the first five years usually ensures that the thyroid doesn’t suffer permanent damage.

-It is well known that micronutrient deficiencies are known to affect the development of intelligence and iodine deficiency can certainly be included as one.
+It’s well known that micronutrient deficiencies affect the development of intelligence and iodine deficiency can certainly do this.
 Inadequate iodine has a significant effect on cognitive function, affecting memory.

-Although iodine is recognized as a major requirement for thyroid health, it also plays other important functions including boosting the immune system, by increasing antioxidant activity.
+Although iodine is a major requirement for thyroid health, it also has other important functions including boosting the immune system, by increasing antioxidant activity.

 Iodine is widely used to treat fibrocystic breast disease.
-It has been shown in studies to shrink caner cells when injected directly into the cells.
+In studies it’s been shown to shrink cancer cells when injected directly into the cells.
 It is essential in the prevention of thyroid cancer.
-It assists with flushing out chemical toxins including fluoride, lead and mercury.

 Deficiency in children not only causes lower IQ but also creates issues with learning and concentration.
 It can be an ongoing issue when intake is too low.

-Iodine is Required for Reproductive Health
+Iodine for Reproductive Health

-Iodine offers lots of assistance to the reproductive organs.
-Sufficient levels are crucial to ensure fertility initially, as well as during pregnancy to prevent miscarriage or stillbirth, and to prevent neorologic and cognitive conditions in the baby.
-Severe deficiency during the pregnancy can lead to the following problems:
+Iodine offers benefits to the reproductive organs.
+Fertility relies on sufficient levels initially as well as during pregnancy, to prevent miscarriage or stillbirth, and to prevent neurologic and cognitive conditions in the baby.
+Severe deficiency during pregnancy can lead to the following problems:

 - Miscarriage during the first trimester, or stillbirth